 HIV-positive individuals should be aware that:

-- Using drugs, alcohol and smoking can affect long-term quality of life
+- Using drugs, alcohol and smoking can affect long-term quality of life.
+(Learn more about our addiction treatment services.)

 - Drug and alcohol use are major factors in the spread of HIV infection